 So, why do so many bartenders avoid this historic cocktail?

 Most people point to the equal-proportioned yet overpowering orange juice as being a major downfall.
-Some say that it all comes down to bartending technique or whether the concoction was shaken to the point of no return.
+Some say that it all comes down to bartending technique.
+I like to think it is the use of rarely used ingredients taking up shelf space and a lack of orders.

 Table of Contents